 How We Can Help

-Speciality areas addressed at Alpha Neuro Therapy include: ADHD, Anxiety, Cognitive Issues, Coping Skills, Major Depressive Disorder, Grief, Interpersonal Dynamics, Medication Management, Post Trauma, Sleep Related Issues, & Traumatic Brain Injury
+Specialty areas addressed at Atlas Neuro Therapy include: ADHD, Anxiety, Cognitive Issues, Coping Skills, Major Depressive Disorder, Grief, Interpersonal Dynamics, Medication Management, Post Trauma, Sleep Related Issues, & Traumatic Brain Injury

 Therapy, Assessment, Clinical Hypnosis, CBT - customized to your needs